 The proposed clustering procedure to obtain four clusters might seem complicated at a very beginning, but you'll see it's really simple!
-Since none of our clustering methods haven't succeeded in dividing cluster 1 into four smaller parts corresponding to our identified entries/exits, we need to go a little bit deeper.
-First we will divide the big cluster 1 into three smaller clusters and in the next clustering round we will divide the smaller cluster 7 covering two different entries/exits into smaller chunks.
-And this is exactly why we sometimes need the Recursive clustering method.
+Since our default clustering method didn't succeeded in dividing cluster 1 into four smaller parts corresponding to our identified entries/exits, we need to go a little bit deeper.
+First, we will divide the big cluster 1 into four smaller clusters and in the next clustering round we will divide two smaller clusters into halves.
+Cluster 5 will be divided to obtain the side cluster and a part of the gorge cluster, and cluster 8 will also be divided into two smaller pieces, one will then be joined with the gorge cluster part from dividing the cluster 5 and its second half will be joined with cluster 7.
+Sounds complicated?
+Not at all!
+This is a great occasion for you to see how the Join clusters option actually work!

-To add another clustering method you need to hit the Add clustering section, set the Name of your clustering step and choose the clustering method (e.g., barber, birch, kmeans, dbscan, affprop and meanshift - you can check them all in AQUA-DUCT Documentation).
-If you want to add more clustering sections, you need to hit the Add clustering section button as long as you need.
+To add another clustering method, you need to hit the Add clustering section, set the Name of your clustering step and choose the clustering method (e.g., barber, birch, kmeans, dbscan, affprop and meanshift - you can check them all in AQUA-DUCT Documentation).
+If you want to add more clustering sections, you need to hit the Add clustering section button as many times as you need.
 Please make sure that the Name of your clustering step matches the Recursive clustering of the previous step.

-So here the drill is:
+So, here's the drill:

-- clustering: using the barber method what gave us four clusters: big cluster 1 and smaller clusters: cluster 2, cluster 3 and cluster 4 consisting of only 1 inlet. - clustering2: using kmeans method to divide big cluster 1 (Recursive threshold set to >0.9) into three parts,
+clustering: using the barber method to obtain four clusters: big cluster 1 and smaller clusters: cluster 2, cluster 3, and cluster 4 consisting of only 1 inlet.